HritwikSinghal/Music-library-upgrader/README.md

 It will store downloaded songs of each dir in folder named 'Downloaded_songs' which will be located in the folder itself.

+Note: This library uses song name as param to search on web, so make sure the song name is
+      as accurate as possible for max accuracy.

+After name, if album is there in tags, it matches using it.
+After album, it matches using artist and finally using date.
+So if any of these tags is wrong, better to remove it.

 Installation:

 Clone this repository using